amabdulr/CNWG/9-Plain_Language_Rules.md

      - Foreign: "per annum"
      - Clear: "per year"

+---

-### Human Characteristics Attributed to Technology Rules:
+### SECTION: Human Characteristics Attributed to Technology Rules:

 **Objective:** Ensure the document accurately describes technology without attributing human characteristics, which can lead to ambiguity or confusion.
 1. **Identify Anthropomorphisms:**

    - **Rule:** Identify instances where human traits, motivations, or emotions are attributed to technology or inanimate objects.